As CBD’s natural benefits make waves among the sports and fitness world, it’s important to understand from where the compound originates.

 The most notable difference between CBD and THC is whether the cannabinoid will cause a euphoric effect.
 THC is the cannabinoid most people think of when they think of marijuana because it’s interaction with the endocannabinoid system stimulates a psychoactive effect, or “high.”

 Hemp contains trace amounts of THC, no more than 0.3 percent — far short of the amount needed for a high.
-Full-spectrum CBD oil supplements like Dixie Botanicals® Dew Drop tinctures contain all the nutrients and compounds naturally found in hemp, including trace levels of THC.
-For those who prefer to avoid any THC, isolated CBD supplements like Dixie Botanicals® CBD Isolate have undergone a proprietary purification process to remove all compounds except CBD.
+Full-spectrum CBD oil products like Dixie Botanicals® Dew Drop tinctures contain all the nutrients and compounds naturally found in hemp, including trace levels of THC.
+For those who prefer to avoid any THC, isolated CBD products like Dixie Botanicals® CBD Isolate have undergone a proprietary purification process to remove all compounds except CBD.

 Where You Can Buy CBD